YuriSmal/react_homework1_props/README.md

-Only task 1 id done yet
+Only task 1 is done yet